 Ten hours Tadgh reckoned.
 Plenty of time to figure out what to do.
 Berlin, he remembered was in the northeastern section of Germany, near the border with Poland.
 Not exactly close to Ostend in Belgium.
-By his guess it would be another 400 mile trek between the two, should he be able to escape.
+By his guess it would be another four hundred mile trek between the two, should he be able to escape.
 But how would could he do that in a way that wouldn't compromise Monteith with Nadolny or, more importantly, Morgan if Nadolny's warning were to be real.
 And based on what Robert had just said there was every reason to believe that he would go after her.
 He probably knows that Casement is starting to turn against him and he won't let me escape since he knows I have been meeting with Sir Roger.
-No messages to get out of Germany without his consent.
+No messages to get out of Germany without his consent I suspect.